 Pass The Germs, Please

 “Pass the salt and pepper.”

 Oh, no, what about restaurants?
 In a recent study, menus carried the most germs—185,000, to be exact.
 This was followed, in second place, by the peppershaker, having 11,000 germs.
 This information will probably have you picking up the salt shaker with a napkin, or running frenetically to the restroom to wash your hands after ordering your food.
 But, similar to the transportation example, most of these bacteria will be harmless.

 You can’t control the unusual germ and you can only do what you can, but the point is to protect yourself as far as your common sense can take you, then relax and eat.

 Germs on Vacation

 What about hotels?
-Concerns that the bedspread on hotel beds is an item that doesn’t get cleaned enough might be well founded.
-Some scientists have recommended removing this item, and the concept of bedbugs are beyond our discussion today.
+Concerns that the bedspread on hotel beds is an item that doesn’t get cleaned enough might be well-founded.
+Some scientists have recommended removing this item, and the concept of bedbugs is beyond the scope of this article.

 Learn more about infectious diseases

 After returning from your trip, you’ve decided to hit the gym due to overindulging on vacation.
 Many people don’t think much about germs in the gym, but gyms are a haven for germs.
 Think about the circuit-training scenario—you move from machine to machine, touching handles, changing weights, lying on mats, and often sitting on other people’s sweat.
 You contract real illness from this.